Historic Sites of Manitoba: Central School / Portage Normal School / Prince Charles School (Third Street Southwest, Portage la Prairie)

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

-We thank Les Green and James Kostuchuk for providing information used here.
+We thank Les Green, James Kostuchuk, and George Stewart for providing information used here.

 Back to top of page